University of Denver - MA in International & Intercultural Communication

 Other benefits or opportunities

-All Fellows are considered for two 12-credit scholarships, renewable for their second year.
+All RPCVs are considered for two 12-credit scholarships, renewable for their second year.
 These scholarships are worth $15,840 per year.
 The program’s foreign language proficiency requirement is also waived for Fellows.

 Annual cost of living (estimated)